-Handel is a library that will help you deploy your application to AWS.
-Configuring automated provisioning and deployment for your applications in AWS can be very difficult and time-consuming.
-Handel takes care of as many of the painful little details of your deployment as it can, so that you can focus on just configuring the services you want to use.
+Handel runs on top of CloudFormation.
+It automatically creates CloudFormation templates from your Handel file, and deploys your applications in a secure fashion.
+It takes care of as many of the painful little details of your deployment as it can, so that you can focus on just configuring the details you actually care about.

 Why does Handel exist?¶

-Handel is an abstraction on top of CloudFormation.
-It does not replace CloudFormation, it actually uses CloudFormation under the hood to deploy your applications.
+Handel is not a rewrite of CloudFormation.
+Instead, Handel is an abstraction on top of CloudFormation.
+It uses CloudFormation under the hood to deploy your applications.

-Handel provides the following benefits over vanilla CloudFormation:
+Handel provides the following benefits over using CloudFormation directly: